-On November 11, 2005, the Environmental Management Bureau (EMB) of the Department of Environment and Natural Resources in the Philippines issued a wastewater discharge permit to AMPI with the condition that AMPI construct a sewage treatment facility (STF) for its domestic sewage.
+On November 11, 2005, the Environmental Management Bureau (EMB) of the Department of Environment and Natural Resources in the Philippines issued a sanitary wastewater discharge permit to AMPI with the condition that AMPI construct a sewage treatment facility (STF) for its domestic sewage.
 Under the original construction schedule submitted to EMB, the STF was to have been completed in December 2006.
 The STF started operating in mid-July 2007, and the delay in completion and operation was due to issues attributable to the construction contractor.
-The results of sampling of wastewater discharges after the STF began operating demonstrate that such discharges meet applicable legal limits.
-Based on these results, AMPI filed an application for a discharge permit for its domestic wastewater.
+The results of sampling of sanitary wastewater discharges after the STF began operating demonstrate that such discharges meet applicable legal limits.
+Based on these results, AMPI filed an application for a discharge permit for its sanitary wastewater.
 The discharge permit was granted on October 22, 2007 and is valid until February 12, 2008.
+AMPI is applying to renew that permit, and we have no reason to believe that the permit will not be renewed.
 While it is not possible to determine with precision the period during which AMPI may have discharged sanitary wastewater pollutants in excess of the applicable limits, that period may be from late 2005 or early 2006 until discharges from the STF met legal limits as demonstrated during sampling performed in August 2007.